osrf/gazebo_tutorials/guided_a/tutorial5.md

 Feel free to leave a comment on one of those issues saying that you're considering tackling it and asking for additional information as needed.
-Some issues might seem too large, and it's ok to only partially solve an issue if that solution is self-contained in itself.
+Some issues might seem too large, and it's ok to only partially solve an issue if that solution makes sense by itself.

 ### Other issues